-Supporting LGBT+ groups and organisations to prepare for, respond and adapt to the changing environment.
+We support LGBT+ groups and organisations to prepare for, respond, and adapt to the changing environment.

-Support the growth and development of LGBT+ groups and organisations.
+We work to support the growth and development of LGBT+ groups, organisations and projects.

 Little specialist infrastructure exists to support LGBT+ groups and organisations, and existing voluntary sector infrastructure organisations have often failed to acknowledge or provide the right support for lesbian, gay, bisexual and trans plus projects.